TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

    Description
-         If set, this table can always be edited live even in a workspace and even if “live editing” is not enabled in a custom workspace.
+         If set, this table can always be edited live even in a workspace and even if "live editing" is not enabled in a custom workspace.
 For instance this is set by default for Backend user and group records since it is assumed that administrators like the flexibility of editing backend users without having to go to the Live workspace.